thingsym/wp-is-mobile-text-widget/README.md

 ## Changelog

+* Version 1.0.5
+	* fix indent and reformat with phpcs and phpcbf
+	* add composer.json for test
+	* add static code analysis config
 * Version 1.0.4
 	* return noting in case empty text
 	* fix $instance value in case none $new_instance